jimmyskull/LUAunit/doc/index.rst

 ..
 Note::

-    *For compatibility with luaunit v2 and other lua unit-test frameworks, setUp() and tearDown() may also be named setup(), SetUp(), Setup() and teardown(), TearDown(), Teardown().*
+    *For compatibility with LUAunit v2 and other LUA unit-test frameworks, setUp() and tearDown() may also be named setup(), SetUp(), Setup() and teardown(), TearDown(), Teardown().*

 Using the command-line
 ======================

-You can control the LuaUnit execution from the command-line:
+You can control the LUAUnit execution from the command-line:

 **Output format**